 Fun for less

-The smaller Flip 4 boasts JBL Connect+, which is a "nice to have," but its good sound, solid battery life, and portability still make it a worthy contender, even if it doesn't get quite loud enough.
+The smaller Flip 4 boasts a portable build, good stereo sound and solid battery life, making it a worthy contender even if it doesn't get quite loud enough.
+Plus, it lets you ask Google Assistant or Siri questions and answer your phone calls through the speaker.

 We may earn a commission for purchases using our links.
 Learn more.